 Another crucial element of every successful marketing strategy is a marketing plan.
 It is a roadmap that specifies your marketing efforts and details the steps and actions necessary to achieve your marketing goals.
 A marketing plan includes:

-- Goals and strategies: they are an indispensable part of every marketing plan.
-The goals indicate a specific desired result in a certain time frame that has a positive impact on your business while the strategies involve concrete ways to turn these objectives into realities.
-These two factors are detailed in a goal setting plan.
-A good goal setting plan will help you know how much to invest in your business; in this case, how much to invest in your marketing efforts.
+A good goal-setting plan will help you know how much to invest in your business; in this case, how much to invest in your marketing efforts.
 For example, a goal might be increasing your profits by 20%, while the strategy might be email marketing and promotion on social media.

-- Detailed strategies to price product s and services competitively: this can make or break your business.
-Setting the right prices helps you make your business sustainable and stand out from competition as well.
+This can make or break your business.
+Setting the right prices helps you make your business sustainable and stand out from the competition as well.

 What is a Marketing Budget?